JayGabriel/WhatsToEat/README.md

 ## About this project

-Originally released in October 2017, WhatsToEat was my first published iOS App on the Apple App Store: https://appadvice.com/game/app/whatstoeat/1315432302.
+Originally released in December 2017, WhatsToEat was my first published iOS App on the Apple App Store: https://appadvice.com/game/app/whatstoeat/1315432302.
 The first iteration of this app was submitted as the final project for an online course in iOS Development.

 In this updated repo, I refactored the codebase to adhere to many of the best practices I have learned during my time working as a professional iOS Developer.
 I plan to revisit this project every now and then to incrementally improve it as I continue to learn new skills within the iOS Development world.